Constellation-Labs/metagraph-examples/examples/DataApi-Water-And-Energy-Usage/README.md

 # Metagraph - Data API - Water and Energy Usage

-This is one example of the Data API, where we can send transactions to update the state of Water and Energy usage
+This example uses the Data API to demonstrate a basic IoT use case.
+In the example a client, representing a sensor, sends signed data updates to a metagraph which validates the data before merging the updates into snapshot state.

 ## Template